xianglusoc/xianglusoc.github.io/index.md

 - “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”

 - “Internalized Colorism: Discrepancies Between Self-Perceived and Externally-Assessed Skin Tone in Mexico and Their Association with Health and Life Satisfaction.”

-- Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).

 - “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”